 - Illustrate or use theorems, such as "Find a point c in (a,b) which satisfies the conclusions of the MVT."
-Or "Use the MVT to prove that y=f(x) has exactly one real root. - Illustrate why hypotheses are necessary for the theorems, e.g. "Give an example of a function which is not continuous on a closed interval and such that the extreme value theorem does not hold."
-Or "Show that no c works and explain why this does not contradict the MVT." - All the information in the curve sketching can also be tested graphically, i.e. you are given a graph of the derivative f'(x) and asked to find out all the information about f(x) and sketch. - Find global extrema of a continuous function on a closed interval. - Optimization problems: These are each a little different so be sure to practice and learn the general procedure outlined on p.
-325-6.
-Understand how the 1st derivative test can sometimes guarantee a global extreme instead of just local (in box on p.328). - Use L'Hospital's rule to evaluate limits, including indeterminate forms that need some manipulation before L'Hospital's rule applies, for example taking natural log first to evaluate indeterminate powers. - Use Newton's method to approximate roots of a polynomial - Calculate antiderivatives of elementary functions.
+Or "Use the MVT to prove that y=f(x) has exactly one real root." - Illustrate why hypotheses are necessary for the theorems, e.g. "Give an example of a function which is not continuous on a closed interval and such that the extreme value theorem does not hold."
+Or "Show that no c works and explain why this does not contradict the MVT." - All the information in the curve sketching can also be tested graphically instead of algebraically.
+For example you are given a graph of the derivative f'(x) and asked to find out all the information about f(x) and sketch the graph y=f(x). - Find global maximum and minimum of a continuous function on a closed interval. - Optimization problems: These are each a little different so be sure to practice and learn the general procedure outlined on p.
+330-1.
+Understand how the 1st derivative test can sometimes guarantee a global extreme instead of just local (in box on p.323). - Use L'Hospital's rule to evaluate limits, including indeterminate forms that need some manipulation before L'Hospital's rule applies, for example taking the natural logarithm first to evaluate indeterminate powers. - Use Newton's method to approximate roots of a polynomial - Calculate antiderivatives of elementary functions.
 Use to solve problems involving rectilinear motion.